 One carpool or vanpool space located near an entrance is equal to 3 required parking spaces.
-[A sign may indicate that after 9:30 a.m. an unoccupied] A carpool or vanpool space that is unoccupied after 9:30 a.m. may be made available to all vehicles if a sign is posted on the property notifying the public.
+A sign may indicate that after 9:30 a.m. an unoccupied carpool or vanpool space may be available to all vehicles.

-[c.
+c.
 Unbundled Residential Space